Golf Tutorials

 3. All four players then pick up their own golf balls and take their next shot from the spot of that best drive.

 Why is it so popular?
 Because it takes the pressure off any single player.
-Hit a bad a tee shot?
+Hit a bad tee shot?
 No problem, one of your teammates probably hit a good one.
-Nervous over a 5-foot a putt?
+Nervous over a 5-foot putt?
 You get to watch three other people try it first, and only one needs to go in.
 It allows beginners to contribute without feeling like they are holding the team back and allows experienced players to play aggressively.

 Best Ball (A Little More Individual)

 While less common for large outings, you might see the "best ball" format used in smaller, more competitive events.
-It introduces a bit more of an individual element to the a competition.
+It introduces a bit more of an individual element to the competition.

 Here’s how it works: